Creator of The Sirens Podcast

 Find her on Instagram @colorme_scarlett

-She is a cohost for Season 3's Raven's Reviews: Candy and a show regular in Season 4.
+She is a special guest host for Season 3's Raven's Reviews: Candy.

 Emergency Medical Technician